 Melbourne yoga studios have stepped up their game over the years.
 It used to be you just needed to do some basic stretches alongside some ambient tunes.
-But now we’ve got Bikram yoga, rooftop yoga, gorgeous Zen palaces and secret rooftop lofts, beer yoga and everything in between.
+But now we’ve got Bikram yoga, rooftop yoga, gorgeous Zen palaces and secret rooftop lofts, beer yoga, yoga sound baths and everything in between.
 If you want to know the best place to get your stretch on in Melbourne, assume Child’s Pose and get reading.

-Here are the best yoga studios in Melbourne for 2022:
+Here are the best yoga studios in Melbourne for 2025:

 Good Vibes